Your Integrative Health Brand and Platform: Invest or Fail

 I have nothing against leveraging technology to streamline processes and create efficiency and scale.
 These are good things.
 I use them for FON and my personal brand.

-However, the integrative space is getting crowded as more practitioners, clinics, dietary supplement manufacturers, specialty EMR companies, and others enter the fray and jockey for position to reach growing consumer demand for products, programs, and clinical services.
+However, the integrative space is getting crowded as more practitioners, clinics, dietary supplement manufacturers, digital health platforms, and others enter the fray and jockey for position to reach growing consumer demand for products, programs, and clinical services.

-It’s gotten noisier for integrative health business professionals, with myriad ‘set it and forget it’ programs and courses that proclaim to cover every important aspect of building or growing an integrative/functional enterprise (or personal brand) over just a few months.
+It’s gotten noisier for integrative health and functional medicine business professionals, with myriad ‘set it and forget it’ programs and courses that proclaim to cover every important aspect of building or growing an integrative/functional enterprise (or personal brand) over just a few months.

 These business-building teachings, along with hand-holding and, mostly meaningful, cajoling, do not last in perpetuity.
 The biggest problem I see for the delivery method of ‘one-to-many’ (as opposed to one-on-one) course and program builders is the lack of true brand positioning discussions, and development activities, provided to these mostly fledgling businesses.

 Owning a niche is important and smart.
 It is imperative to have the correct technology, tools, and processes in place.
-However, it’s the lack of foundational brand, and brand-building elements to support an enterprise, that stokes my fear of the commoditization of integrative/functional enterprises.
+However, it’s the lack of foundational brand, and brand-building elements to support an enterprise, that stokes my fear of the commoditization of integrative health and functional medicine enterprises.

 Core Platform Must-Haves

-Your platform needs to support your unique and compelling brand, comprising a multitude of essential digital and non-digital parts and accoutrements.
+Your platform needs to support your unique and compelling brand, comprising a multitude of essential digital and non-digital features.

-If your personal brand or enterprise embodies (or aspires to embody) much of the aforementioned essential brand attributes, but fails to invest in a comprehensive, high quality, modern brand platform, it will fail to take flight.
+If your personal integrative or functional brand or enterprise embodies (or aspires to embody) much of the aforementioned essential brand attributes, but fails to invest in a comprehensive, high quality, modern brand platform, it will fail to take flight.

-Regardless of whether your organization is nonprofit or for-profit—a small practice, hospital, health system, nutraceutical company, or specialty EMR company—you must consistently invest in the necessary work that effectively aligns your brand attributes with your overarching business development goals.
+Regardless of whether your organization is nonprofit or for-profit—a small practice, hospital, health system, nutraceutical company, or digital health platform—you must consistently invest in the necessary work that effectively aligns your unique brand attributes with your overarching business development, marketing, and sales goals.

-The following is not meant to be an all-encompassing list; your unique needs and goals must be taken into consideration.
-However, these are the essential platform elements:
+The following is not meant to be an all-encompassing list; your brand’s ethos, specific needs and goals must be taken into consideration.
+However, these are the essential brand platform and marketing aspects you need to pay attention to:

-• Tight copywriting.
+• Tight Copywriting.
 Your content must ‘sing’.
-It must be in perfect pitch.
-All of these must be well executed to help ensure high conversion of prospects to customer: static website content (core navigation areas), pithy and impactful messaging, well-placed calls-to-action, ‘email drip’ letter campaign content artfully taking prospects through a funnel.
+It must be in perfect pitch and well executed to help ensure high conversion of prospects to customers: static website content (core navigation areas), pithy and impactful messaging, well-placed calls-to-action, ‘email drip’ letter campaign content artfully taking prospects through a funnel.
 Don’t forget your sales collateral, forms, sales and products brochure which all support your brand.
 It must ‘speak’ with an even, cohesive tone—your brand’s established voice.
-Words are powerful, and should be custom crafted by a skilled wordsmith who has, or can quickly gain, subject matter knowledge on the integrative health space and your unique brand attributes.
+Words are powerful, and should be custom crafted by a skilled wordsmith who has, or can quickly gain, subject matter knowledge on the integrative health space and your unique brand attributes, and your target customers.

-• Content (publishing) strategy.
+• Content Marketing Strategy.
+For creation and promotion.
 Brands that do not incorporate a publishing strategy for their website are left with static ‘advertising’.
 Quality content, consistently delivered, engages prospective clients and patients.
 It builds trust around your brand.
-It drives organic (and paid) traffic to your site, and it serves as the nucleus of your client/patient sales funnel.
-FON’s blog contains scores of articles and how-to guides specific to content creation and dissemination.
+It drives organic traffic to your site, and it serves as the nucleus of your client/patient sales funnel.
+FON’s blog contains many articles and how-to guides specific to content creation and dissemination.

 Don’t Be Penny-Wise and Pound Foolish